-Nechung Monastery has an important place in Tibetan history as the seat of Nechung, the state Oracle of Tibet.
+Nechung Monastery has an important place in Tibetan history because of the seat of Nechung, the state Oracle of Tibet.
 It’s located just below Drepung Monastery, four miles west of Lhasa.

-Nechung Monastery lies a couple of minutes' walk down the hill from Drepung Monastery and is worth visiting.
+Nechung Monastery lays a couple of minutes' walk down the hill from Drepung Monastery, and is worth visiting.
 It's much the smallest and most personal of these monasteries easily accessible from Lhasa, and is the least visited, and therefore the most peaceful.

 Also, it is the only monastery where one may take photos freely.
 Historically its importance is that until 1959 it was the monastery of the State Oracle.
 For this reason the imagery painted on the walls is more than usually fierce and bloody (flayed human skins and souls in torment).